-The bigger part of Feedstock for biomass obtaining SIA VARPA buy as round firewood and wood processing residues after processing.
-The major part of Biomass is obtained from forestry's.
-The Biomass country of Origin is Latvia, a small part of Biomass is obtained from Lithuania.
+The largest part of Feedstock for biomass productioin has been bought by VARPA SIA as low grade round firewood and wood processing residues at saw mills.
+The major country of origin of the feedstock is Latvia, about one fifth is obtained from Lithuania.